 The Minimus2 contains on-board firmware that presents monitoring and configuration interfaces.
-These are accessible through Güralp's Discovery software (see section 3.3 Error!
-Reference source not found.on page 13) or, with the built-in web server, via Discovery's browser interface or any standards-conformant web browser.
+These are accessible through Güralp's Discovery software (see section 3.3 on page 1212) or, with the built-in web server, via Discovery's browser interface or any standards-conformant web browser.